 This study used a multi-level screening process to narrow the preliminary range of alternatives down to a smaller set of alternatives to be studied in greater detail.
-The preliminary range of alternatives were developed with consideration of previous studies conducted for the corridor, including the 2015 Highway 67 Improvement Study (ARDOT, 2015).
+The preliminary range of alternatives were developed with consideration of previous studies conducted for the corridor, including the ARDOT 2015 Highway 67 Improvement Study; the Executive Summary provided in Appendix B.